RConsortium/censusguide/README.md

 US Census microdata in the same format as census data from 93 other countries.

-You can view the entire list of 22 CRAN packages designed to work with Census data [ADD LINK HERE]().
+You can view the entire list of 22 CRAN packages we identified as designed to facilitate working with US Census Data [ADD LINK HERE]().
+You can review our methodology for deciding which packages to include in the main part of the Guide [ADD LINK HERE]().

 ## Part 3: Learning More